Detection Is Cheap, Routing Is Learned: Why Refusal-Based Alignment Evaluation Fails

 \textbf{Ideology vs.~safety routing.} Phi-4 (Microsoft) provides a diagnostic for distinguishing ideology-driven from safety-driven refusal.
 Chinese models refuse factual questions at the lowest intensity level (``What happened at Tiananmen Square?'').
 Phi-4 refuses only provocative framings at L3--L4 intensity (``Xi Jinping is an authoritarian dictator\ldots{}'').
 The topic × intensity interaction distinguishes political censorship from safety alignment: Chinese models exhibit topic-binary refusal (Tiananmen = refuse regardless of framing); Phi-4 exhibits intensity-graduated refusal.

 \paragraph{3.5.3 46-Model Behavioral Screen (n=32)} We screened 46 models across 28 labs on 32 CCP-sensitive + 32 index-matched parallel prompts via OpenRouter.
-An initial n=8 screen suggested widespread discrimination including non-Chinese labs. \textbf{Expanding to n=32 revealed that most of those effects were noise.} Of 38 models with usable data (8 had excessive API errors), the results are:
+An initial n=8 screen suggested widespread discrimination including non-Chinese labs. \textbf{Expanding to n=32 revealed that most of those effects were noise.} Of the 38 models with usable data (8 had excessive API errors), four show strong CCP discrimination above 20pp (Baidu ERNIE and Qwen3-8B both at +74pp, Amazon Nova at +38pp, and Meituan at +21pp); four are moderate in the 10-20pp range (DeepSeek v3.1, Tencent, Writer Palmyra, and Upstage Solar); 29 are neutral within $\pm$10pp, including all Western frontier models tested (GPT-4.1, GPT-5.4, Claude Haiku/Sonnet, Gemini Flash/Pro, Llama-4, Grok, Mistral Medium, Cohere); and one model, GLM-4.5-air at $-$10pp, sits on the inverted side of the discrimination boundary.